jonnonz1/nz-statute-book/acts/public/1995/births-deaths-marriages-and-relationships-registration-act-1995.md

   - **Deputy Registrar-General** means a Deputy Registrar-General appointed under section 80(1)
   - **Director of Security** means the Director of Security holding office under the New Zealand Security Intelligence Service Act 1969
   - **disposal** , includes burial and cremation; and has a corresponding meaning
-  - **doctor** means a health practitioner who is, or is deemed to be, registered with the Medical Council of New Zealand continued by section 114(1)(a) of the Health Practitioners Competence Assurance Act 2003 as a practitioner of the profession of medicine
+  - **doctor** means a health practitioner who is, or is deemed to be, registered with the Medical Council of New Zealand continued by section 114(1)﻿(a) of the Health Practitioners Competence Assurance Act 2003 as a practitioner of the profession of medicine
   - **doctor's certificate** , in relation to a death or a body, means a doctor's certificate referred to in sections 46B and 46C of the Burial and Cremation Act 1964 relating to the cause of death or, as the case may be, the cause of death of the person whose body it is
   - **document** means a document in any form; and includes any photograph, film, negative, tape, or other device in which 1 or more visual images are embodied so as to be capable (with or without the aid of some other equipment) of being reproduced; and has a corresponding meaning
-  - **Family Court** means the division of a District Court known, in accordance with section 4 of the Family Courts Act 1980, as a Family Court
+  - **Family Court** means the division of the District Court known, in accordance with section 4 of the Family Court Act 1980, as the Family Court
   - **foreign registration authority** means an authority constituted in a State outside New Zealand that has the function of recording information relating to name changes or deaths within that State
   - **former Act** means the Births and Deaths Registration Act 1951 or the Marriage Act 1955 or any Act relating to the registration of births and deaths or marriages that was repealed before 1 September 1995
   - **former Adoption Act** means the Infants Act 1908 or the Maori Land Act 1931 or the Maori Affairs Act 1953 or any Act relating to the adoption of children that was repealed before 1 September 1995